IgorVessali/django-account/README.md

 # Challenge Account

-Project that performs a consultation of the forecast of the time of the informed city, saves the research and makes the history of consultations available.
+Project that realizes that simulates a virtual account generating the statement of credits and debits.

-It also provides a documented API for a new query and query history.

 # Stack